egemengulpinar/Jenkins-Jekyll-Deployment-Docker-Portfolio-Guide/README.md

-# egemengulpinar.com Portfolio
+# Jenkins-Jekyll-Deployment-Docker-Portfolio-Guide

 This repo contains the start-to-end development process and answers how to create basic **portfolio deployment, server settings, CI/CD configurations, remote connections, dockerize project, SSL certifications and domains settings**,

-I really understand the basics of web development processes when I started to create this documentation and take some notes.
+I really understand the basics of web development processes when I started to create this documentation and took some notes.
 I believe some of you will get it easily from this documentation.
 Repo shows every answer step by step and also I added language support for understanding easily for kind of other developers.

 ## Table of Contents